DataDog/hiring-engineers/answers.md

 Since I did not go via the ddtrace-run route, I had to change couple of things manually first.

-Going into the /etc/datadog-agent/datadog.yaml file, I made the neccesary changes below:
+Going into the /etc/datadog-agent/datadog.yaml file, I made the neccesary changes below: This was from the instructions from here: https://docs.datadoghq.com/tracing/setup/?tab=agent630#agent-configuration

-apm_config:
+"apm_config:
   enabled: true
   env: test_sn
   receiver_port: 8126
+"

 This allowed me to enable the trace agent manually, and next I needed to make sure my flask app could actually use this.

-**Attached is my code for the Flask App, which has import tracer and import TraceMiddleware as well, to enable it.
+**Attached is my code for the Flask App, which has import tracer and import TraceMiddleware as well, to enable tracing.

 After restaring the agent, all I really had to do was run the following commands: